kenjilopezalt/kenjilopezalt.github.io/_posts/2014-07-29-Recipe-Banana-Blossom-Chicken-Salad.md

 This is a salad that's pretty easy to like with easy, clean flavors, lots of friedness, and that classic hot-sour-salty-sweet thing that marks many of Northeast and Central Thailand's greatest dishes.
 It's not quite traditional in execution, but the spirit is there, and it's even more fun to eat it with good friends.

-##Spicy Thai-Style Chicken, Banana Blossom, and Herb Salad
+##Spicy Thai-Style Chicken, Banana Blossom, and Herb Salad (With Lots of Fried Things)

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140728-banana-blossom-chicken-salad.jpg "Banana blossom salad")